TreyNet/Recorder-Android-Studio/README.md

 # Recorder-Android-Studio

-Welcome to my Audio Recorder project!

-This is an open-source Android application that allows users to record, play and manage audio recordings.
+This is an Android application that allows users to record, play and manage audio recordings.
 The project is built using Android Studio and is designed to be a simple tool for audio recording on Android devices.

-FEATURES
+## FEATURES

     Record Audio: Start and stop audio recordings with ease.
     Play Audio: Playback recorded audio files.